dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v5-info.md

 Read more on how to make CSS vars (Custom Properties) [work on IE](/uilib/usage/customisation/styling/polyfill).

-## Number component

-The new [Number component](/uilib/components/number) is a ready to use DNB number formatter.
-Use it where over you have to display a number, a currency value, phone number etc.

-Good reasons for why we have this is to:

-- uniform the formation of numbers for all DNB applications.
-- and make numbers accessible to screen readers.

 ### The benefits?

 If you are using only properties to change actively your application typography, then a future update with changes will "automatically" happen, so you don't need to make manual code changes later.